-The University of Arizona School of Anthropology has entered its second century of advancing anthropological research and education right here in Arizona and around the globe.
+The School of Anthropology has been an important part of the University of Arizona for more than a century.
+We invite you to partner with us as we advance anthropological research and education right here in Arizona and around the globe.

-Enhanced multi-year support for graduate students is the key to maintaining and even increasing our prominence in the field.
-Our school is currently ranked the #2 program in the country for Anthropology.
-With your contributions to graduate education we can reach a #1 ranking.
-More importantly, our faculty and students can continue to make new discoveries about who we are as humans that will help us live well in our increasingly diverse and complex world.
-To attract top students, multi-year fellowships are our highest priority.
+Our top fundraising priorities—enhanced multi-year support for graduate students and endowed professorships—are key to maintaining and increasing our prominence in the field of Anthropology.
+Funding in these areas allow us to attract and retain top students and faculty and make it possible for our faculty and students to continue to make new discoveries about who we are as humans that will help us live well in our increasingly diverse and complex world.

 If you would like to discuss more about how you can make a difference in the lives of our students, please contact the School of Anthropology Director: